Qualifying for Honors

-Currently, students qualify for the honors program if they meet the following criteria: For incoming, first-year students: a composite ACT score of 26, or an ACT English section score of 28, or an ACT Math section score of 28, or a SAT score of 1170 (from two sections in MATH and CRITICAL READING).
-For continuing students (second semester and beyond): a cumulative GPA of 3.25 and above.
-Students who do not meet this criteria may also qualify with special permission from the honors director.
-All qualifying students are eligible to participate in honors programming, and students may participate to whatever degree they prefer.
+Incoming, first-year students qualify to participate in the honors program if they have a composite ACT score of 26, or an ACT English section score of 28, or an ACT Math section score of 28, or a SAT score of 1170 (from two sections in MATH and CRITICAL READING).

 Continuing students (second semester and beyond) and transfer students qualify with a cumulative GPA of 3.25 and above.